F. F. Fox'SFox of ALAPAHA BLUE BLOOD BULLDOGS

 Rare Asian Swine

 A.M.B.A.
-Lifetime Members |
+Lifetime Members

 The Meishan Pig originated in the Chinese province of Jiangsu.
 They are part of the Taihu group of Chinese swine which includes the Jiaxing, Fengjing, Erhualian, Hengjing, as well as strains from different regions of China.
 For a millennium, the Chinese were selectively breeding, and domesticating these rare, medium size pigs.
 They are quite possibly the oldest heritage breed in the world.
 Their commitment to producing uniformity in their breeding program for over 5000 years is what makes the Meishan what it is today.
 Renowned for their lazy yet docile disposition, hyper productivity, and a less vocal demeanor.
 Ours will often lay over on their side to have their belly rubbed, and get a good scratching.
 They are black or grey in color with sparce, black, wiry hair, and pink markings typically on their legs, belly, and/or snout.
 The average adult weight is approximately 350 to 400 pounds.
 Meishans get along with other animals sharing their territory such as chickens, goats, ducks...
 Being a true grazing/pasture pig, this breed is not one for rooting up large, deep patches of ground as other larger hog breeds.
 They respect electric fencing, and we have noticed that they do not continually test the boundaries.
 We have a high grade mesh fencing around our property, with one strand of electric wire approximately five inches off the ground.
 The Chinese also focused on their productivity.
-Meishan pigs are an extremely prolific breed, and able to produce offspring in approximately 10 to 12 weeks of age.
+Meishan pigs are an extremely prolific breed, and able to produce offspring in approximately 9 to 10 weeks of age.
 So separating the gilts from the boars early on is strongly advised.

 After negotiations with China over a 10 year period, the US acquired an import of 99 Meishan pigs in 1989.
 They were brought in as part of a collective study between the USDA, Iowa State, and the University of Illinois.
 They were equally divided amongst the three research facilities by sex and genetic profile.
 This made up the three lineages of Meishans in the US.
 These three herds were restricted from use in other research facilities or zoos until the study ceased.
 They were kept isolated genetically from each other for 25 years.
 Interbreeding was only allowed after the disbursement of these Meishans in 2016, where they were placed into private ownership.
 The original three facilities no longer maintain the Meishan.